fusionpbx/fusionpbx-docs/source/advanced/number_translations.rst

 To use mod-translate to modify inbound calls before they hit the dialplan the following setting for the SIP-profile must be modified: dialplan "XML" -> dialplan "Translate,XML"

+  With FreeSwitch 1.8.x it is now possible to specify the translation profile to be used: dialplan "XML" -> dialplan "Translate:my_profile1,XML"

 To activate this setting, the SIP-profile needs to be restarted and the cache flushed.